geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And now in arms of purest gold array'd,

-More tall his stature seem'd, more firm his tread ; 320
+More tall his stature seem'd, more firm his tread; 320

 While Oreichalcon, sickening at the view,